PearlCxndy/Umwelt/README.md

 This research phase made us realize we can expand the idea of time perception into various different sensory experiences.
 This also gave us ideas on creating a variety of playable experiences, and we could support our design proccess with a wide range of resources.

+**3. Technical and Visual Research**</br>
+We explored some of the interactions, technologies, environments and tools that  we can implement our idea together.
+We brainstormed some immersive experiences such as using an [immersive domes](https://www.limelight.art/portfolio/magical-dome-the-many-faces-of-entropy), or projecting on [curved screens](https://discussions.unity.com/t/360-panorama-curved-screen/884403).

 **3.Building Each Scene**</br>

+After finsihing research
 **4.Making the Digital Cube**</br>

 **5. Merging the Digital Cube with the Individual Scenes**</br>